Queens Pharmacist Sentenced to 60 Months in Prison for Illegally Distributing Oxycodone and Filing False Tax Returns

-Grant C. Jaquith, United States Attorney for the Northern District of New York, Richard P. Donoghue, United States Attorney for the Eastern District of New York, Ray Donovan, Special Agent-in-Charge, U.S. Drug Enforcement Administration (DEA), New York Division, and Todd Scott, Special Agent-in-Charge, DEA, Louisville Division, made the announcement.
+Richard P. Donoghue, United States Attorney for the Eastern District of New York, Grant C. Jaquith, United States Attorney for the Northern District of New York, Ray Donovan, Special Agent-in-Charge, U.S. Drug Enforcement Administration, New York Division (DEA), and Todd Scott, Special Agent-in-Charge, DEA, Louisville Division, made the announcement.

 “Pseudoephedrine products are regulated under federal law because they have been used in the production of a highly addictive and highly dangerous drug, methamphetamine,” stated United States Attorney Donoghue.
 “The settlement with Rite Aid sends a clear message to all those engaged in the manufacture, distribution and sale of those products: you must comply with federal laws enacted to prevent the illegal use of your products.”

 “Rite Aid had a moral and a legal obligation to keep track of its pseudoephedrine sales to help ensure that the regulated drug was purchased for legitimate reasons, and not for the illegal manufacture of methamphetamine,” said United States Attorney Jaquith.
 “We are committed to enforcing that obligation with aggressive action and appropriate penalties that also reflect acceptance of responsibility, implementation of compliance measures, and ability to pay.”

 “Companies that do not comply with the Controlled Substances Act are violating the law,” stated DEA Special Agent-in-Charge Donovan.
 “Regulatory laws are put in place for a reason – to ensure public health and safety.
 Companies that turn a blind eye to regulations concerning the purchase of products containing pseudoephedrine enable illicit methamphetamine production.
 Rite Aid’s disregard to compliance made it personal to us – whose job it is to save lives.”